musaubrian/To-do/README.md

 # To-do
-simple to-do app that uses firebase
+simple to-do app that uses firebase to store the tasks